kyma-project/serverless/components/serverless/design/glossary_proposal.md

 This section refers to the high-level architecture elements, namely to the main projects:

 - Serverless - the new naming convention for the `function-controller`.
-Serverless is responsible for running a Function on a Kubernetes cluster.
+Serverless is responsible for running a Function in a Kubernetes cluster.
 It can contain its own
   CRD.
 - Serverless-operator - the new naming convention for `serverless-manager`.
 Serverless-operator installs and configures Serverless.
 - Kyma-Keda-operator - the operator which installs and configures [KEDA](https://keda.sh/).